azavea/osmesa/README.md

 ### OSMesa Store

-The center of it all is a GeoMesa-enabled instance of HBase, backed by the Amazon S3 object store, that will store all Open Street Map and other vector source data.
+The center of it all is a GeoMesa-enabled instance of HBase, backed by the Amazon S3 object store, that will store all OpenStreetMap and other vector source data.
 The OSMesa store will contain a number of tables, some of which are not GeoMesa enabled (e.g. direct copies of the `planet_history` and `planet_latest` tables from ORC but up-to-date with replication files), and others will be derived tables to service specific analytic calculations.

 The current philosophy here is to ignore storage concerns, duplicate data as needed, and make new tables if it will make queries faster.
 This design philosophy might reach it's limit and we'll have to change